yaydede/Bootcamp_book/docs/07-Sim.md

 ```
 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-##   33.81   33.96   34.02   34.01   34.06   34.23
+##   33.79   33.94   33.99   33.99   34.04   34.19
 ```

 ## Bootstrapping

-Bootstrapping is the process of resampling with replacement (all values in the sample have an equal probability of being selected, including multiple times, so a value could have duplicates).
-Resample, calculate a statistic (e.g. the mean), repeat this hundreds or thousands of times and you are able to estimate a precise/accurate uncertainty of the mean (confidence interval) of the data’s distribution.
-There are less assumptions about the underlying distribution using bootstrap compared to calculating the standard error directly.
+Bootstrapping is the process of resampling with replacement with an equal probabilities.
+With bootstrapping, we can calculate a statistic (e.g. the mean) from each bootstrapped sample repeated thousands of times and estimate a precise/accurate uncertainty of the mean (confidence interval) of the data’s distribution.

 Generally bootstrapping follows the same basic steps: